Deadline for submission to this track: Sunday 25th May 2019

 Notification of outcome to authors: Monday 22nd July 2019

 The DPH 2019 conference review panel welcomes submissions from students currently pursuing a PhD in a field related to digital public health.
-The PhD Student Track is designed to provide students with opportunity to present their work in a friendly, supportive forum and receive feedback from mentors and peers.
+The PhD Student Track will take place on our dedicated PhD day – Wednesday 20th November 2019 – and is designed to provide students with opportunity to present their work in a friendly, supportive forum and receive feedback from mentors and peers.

 Students are invited to submit progress reports (max. length 1,000 words) clearly outlining their project, its novelty and significance, and provide at least one result from ongoing work.
 Submissions should also indicate the stage of the PhD (e.g. early stage, preparing for viva/defense).
 Students are encouraged to submit full papers to the Main Track, if their project is sufficiently advanced.